rahildoshi97/materforge/docs/explanation/material_properties.md

 ### Material Class

-At the core of PyMatLib's property system is the `Material` class, which contains:
+At the core of MaterForge's property system is the `Material` class, which contains:

 - Basic material information (name, type, composition)
 - Temperature properties (melting/boiling points, solidus/liquidus temperatures)